Patriots chase 7th straight AFC title berth against Titans

 PRESSURE: The Titans ranked fifth in the league with 43 sacks during the season and added four more against the Chiefs last week.
 Three-time Pro Bowl defensive lineman Jurrell Casey had six from his interior spot, while Morgan led the Titans with 7 ½ sacks.
 Linebackers Brian Orakpo (seven) and Wesley Woodyard (five) give the Titans a variety of options to attack Brady, not counting backup linebacker Erik Walden (four).

 EXPERIENCE GAP: New England has 41 players with postseason experience, most of 2017 playoff teams.
 Fourteen Patriots players have played at least 10 playoff games.
 That’s more such players than 11 other playoff teams combined (13).
-By comparison, before the start of this postseason the Titans had 18 players who had appeared in a playoff game.
+Before the start of this postseason, the Titans had 18 players who had appeared in a playoff game.

 BELICHICK and LEBEAU: There aren’t too many current NFL coaches that have been around the game longer than Belichick and Titans defensive coordinator Dick LeBeau .